usharesoft/appcenter-docs/end-user/en/source/pages/templating/blueprint-deploy.rst

 	#.
 Enter the ``Name`` of the deployment.
 	#.
 Select the cloud account you want to use to deploy the blueprint.

 	#.
 From the drop-down menu, select the ``Region`` in which the blueprint should be deployed.
-This should be the same region used to publish the applications that are included in the blueprint.
+This should be the same region used to publish the appliances that are included in the blueprint.
 	#.
 Click on ``deploy`` in the top right.
 Once you launch the deployment, you will be redirected to the ``Deployments`` page.
 From here you can see the status of the deployment.

 		.. image:: /images/blueprint-deploy-status.png